sabia-group/How-Tos/docs/source/neb/neb-with-ase.rst

 Calculator initialization
 =========================

-The exterior images (reactant and product) are treated differently to the interior images in NEB optimization, so we consider the two separately
+The exterior images (reactant and product) are treated differently to the interior images in NEB optimization, so we consider the two separately.

 Reactant and product
 ^^^^^^^^^^^^^^^^^^^^

 These structures do not change over the course of the optimization.
 For the most basic NEB optimization method (:code:`method = "aseneb"`) these images do not need a calculator attached at all.
 All other methods require the potential energies, but not the forces.
-Since the structures do not change, it is sufficient to compute the energies once and the close the calculator, best accomplished using a context manager.
-The computed energies are cached and persist after the calculator gets closed.
+Since the structures do not change, it is sufficient to compute the energies once and then close the calculator, best accomplished using a context manager.
+The computed energies are cached and persist after the calculator is closed.
 At this stage, the contents of :file:`launcher_script.sh`  for these images can be something like

 .. code::

     srun /path/to/aims.VERSION.scalapack.mpi.x < /dev/null > aims.out

-allowing ``aims`` to utilise all the available CPUs, since we compute the energies first for the reactant and the for the product, eliminating any competition for resources.
+allowing ``aims`` to utilise all the available CPUs, since we compute the energies first for the reactant and then for the product, so competition for resources is not an issue.

 .. code:: python